jerryxh/wp-ecommerce-compare-products/readme.txt

 Tested up to: 3.5
 Stable tag: 2.0.5

 The Only Compare Products Plugin for WP e-Commerce.
-Add the compare products feature to your WP e-Commerce store toady with WP e-Commerce Compare Products.
+Add the compare products feature to your WP e-Commerce store today with WP e-Commerce Compare Products.

 == Description ==